To find what resources are available in Queen's, you need to search the Oxford union catalogue, SOLO: Search Oxford Libraries online.

 Visit Library Assistant at -

 When you find a book on SOLO that you are interested in, click on the Find & Request link to see if it is located in Queen’s.
 If a Queen's item is listed, click on the plus sign to expand the holdings and see how many copies we have and if they are available.
 Make a note of the Call number (also sometimes called a shelfmark or classmark) as you will need this to find the book on the shelves.
 Look out for books that are not in the main collection.
 There are several common locations you will come across on SOLO:

-If you require a book in another location (e.g. Upper Library or Tunnel), please speak to a member of staff.
+If you require a book in another location (e.g. Upper Library, Historical Collections Reading Room or Vault, please speak to a member of staff.

 SOLO lets you restrict your searches to electronic books only, or refine your search results to electronic resources afterwards.

 As well as online books and journals, a SOLO search will also return results from the Oxford Research Archive (ORA), a free online depository of articles written by Oxford academics.
 Other collections will be searchable via SOLO as time goes on.

 OxLIP+ is a portal to all the electronic resources subscribed to by the University.
 Some resources are searchable directly through the OxLIP+ interface.
 These can be identified by the magnifying-glass symbol next to their name.
 You can even search several at once!
 OxLIP+ also allows you to search for resources by keyword.
 Descriptions are searched as well as titles, so you should hopefully find it easy to find relevant databases / collections.

 OU e-journals is a portal to all the online journals subscribed to by the University, organised alphabetically by title and subject.
 These are the same journal titles that you will find on SOLO all in one place.

 If you need help on how to access or use online resources, please email email@example.com in the first instance, or come and see us at the enquiry desk.
 You might be also able to find the information you need on the OxLIP+ LibGuide.